A New Way for Organizations to Participate: Listen4Good Online+

 For 2020, we are introducing L4G Online+ with a special offer to funders that signed the Council on Foundations’ COVID-19 philanthropy pledge.
 We invite funders to nominate their grantees and sponsor them at a cost of $1,000 per organization.
 Fund for Shared Insight will cover the cost of the rest of the program for each participant, though we also encourage funders to make capacity-building grants directly to grantees, as needed.

-- Applicants must be 501(c)(3) public charities or a government agency based in in the United States (including all territories, states, and the District of Columbia) with their work focused domestically.
+- Applicants must be a 501(c)(3) or a government agency based in in the United States (including all territories, states, and the District of Columbia) with their work focused domestically.

 - Applicants must be client-facing, direct service organizations: